blakeblackshear/frigate/docs/docs/installation.md

 By default, the Raspberry Pi limits the amount of memory available to the GPU.
 In order to use ffmpeg hardware acceleration, you must increase the available memory by setting `gpu_mem` to the maximum recommended value in `config.txt` as described in the [official docs](https://www.raspberrypi.org/documentation/computers/config_txt.html#memory-options).

 Additionally, the USB Coral draws a considerable amount of power.
 If using any other USB devices such as an SSD, you will experience instability due to the Pi not providing enough power to USB devices.
 You will need to purchase an external USB hub with it's own power supply.
-Some have reported success with [this](https://amzn.to/2XTEqp7) (affiliate link).
+Some have reported success with <a href="https://amzn.to/3a2mH0P" target="_blank" rel="nofollow noopener sponsored">this</a> (affiliate link).

 ## Docker